David Wiley provides a useful definition in the seminal work "The Instructional Use of Learning Objects".

 - Open Educational Resources - explicitly copyright cleared

-The Library has produced a new research guide with links to major collections of learning object repositories and referatories available on the web. http://guides.library.utoronto.ca/learningobjects
+Paulina Rousseau of the UTSC Library has produced a new research guide with links to major collections of learning object repositories and referatories available on the web.

 Increasingly, textbook publishers are providing digital content which can be reused in courses at different universities, under license.